 How to tell your partner when you are happy

 It’s often easy to express yourself when you are angry with your partner.
 But you shouldn’t forget to share when you’re pleased about something they’ve done.

 Everyone likes to hear positive things and compliments, so make sure you can express your appreciation for the little things on a day-to-day level.

-To make it easier, try to spill the explanation into three parts:
+To make it easier, try to divide the explanation into three parts:

 - State your emotion.

 - What was the action that made you have the emotion?